DertoVampi/pyistat/README.md

 I hope this is what you are looking for!
 Enjoy querying ISTAT APIs to your heart's content.
 Happy data analysis!

+## Important Update

+ISTAT has put on unreasonable restrictions on requests, leading to failure to perform requests.
+I am currently asking ISTAT how to avoid these restrictions, meanwhile I tried making the code as lightweight as possible for their endpoint.

 ## How does it work?

 PyIstat has two modules: search and get.
 To use it in Python simply install it via pip.
 They are built to work with pandas, so make sure to import pandas to make full use of the modules.
 Technically you can also download every query as a .csv but it gets clunky over time.